tiberiuvicol/Q17-audiophile-amplifier/README.md

 <br>
 Click & Order your Q17 with dual output pair PCB @ <a href="https://www.pcbway.com/project/shareproject/Q17__a_QUAD405_audiophile_approach.html"><img src="https://www.pcbway.com/project/img/images/frompcbway-1220.png" alt="PCB from PCBWay" /></a><br>
 Purchase parts (for one channel) with one click from mouser ->> https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=1f37a45393 <br>
-For STEREO or MULTICHANNEL order same parts as needed. <br>
+For STEREO or MULTICHANNEL multiply the order with the same parts. <br>
 <br>
 <br>
 <b>Q&A collected from mail</b><br>
 <br>
 Q: Why no dc blocking input capacitor?<br>
-A: <i>Q17 first stage make use of an operational that have a C7=1uF capacitor in negative loop. <br>
+A: <i>Please consider that Q17 first stage make use of an operational that have a C7=1uF capacitor in negative loop. <br>
 This already make a dc block and we have a non polar capacitor C2&C22 in dc servo as well.<br>
-On other hand, if there is any dc at amplifier input, you should look on your source and eliminate it.
+On other hand, if there is any dc at amplifier input, you should look on your audio source and eliminate it.
 Do not try to “solve” previous stage problems by "playing safe" at the amplifier input.</i><br>
 <br>
 <br>
 Q: Why no voltage/ESD input protection ?<br>